-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Instructional materials aligned with the Common Core State Standards for all Staff will regularly review of evidence based aligned with the CCS curriculum with all stakeholders The Cottonwood staff reviewed our evidence-based aligned with the CCS curriculum with our Staff has regularly reviewed of evidence based aligned with the CCS curriculum with all stakeholders
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 aligned with the Common Core State The Cottonwood staff reviewed our evidence-based aligned with the CCS curriculum with our The Cottonwood staff reviewed our evidence-based aligned with the CCS curriculum with our Staff has regularly reviewed of evidence based aligned with the CCS curriculum with all stakeholders

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 grade levels, TK-12 Instructional materials for Special Education Instructional materials for English Learner education Supplemental instructional materials for all subject areas, TK-12 As we continue to review and adopt new curriculums. educational partners.
-All of our currently used curricula are evidence-based All newly adopted curriculums have been reviewed and vetted.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Instructional materials for Special Education Instructional materials for English Learner education Supplemental instructional materials for all subject areas, TK-12 As we continue to review and adopt new curriculums. educational partners.
+All of our currently used curricula are evidence-based. educational partners.
+All of our currently used curricula are evidence-based.
+All newly adopted curriculums have been reviewed and vetted.
 Effectiveness of online curriculum implementation Irregular & ineffective use of report features in online curriculum Ongoing training as needed for effective implementation The Cottonwood School has provided training, PD, for i- Ready, Canvas, Nearpod, SmartBoards, DreamBox and i- Ready.
-70% Effective use of report features in online curriculum Ongoing training as needed to continue our effective implementation Increase the number of students who have access to a computer and internet access We have identified 15% of our students are in need of technology The Cottonwood School need for technology has increased to 35% as a result of increased enrollment.
+The Cottonwood School has provided training, PD, for i- Ready, Canvas, Nearpod, Xello, and Lexia 70% Effective use of report features in online curriculum Ongoing training as needed to continue our effective implementation Increase the number of students who have access to a computer and internet access We have identified 15% of our students are in need of technology The Cottonwood School need for technology has increased to 35% as a result of increased enrollment.
+The Cottonwood School need for technology is commensurate with our enrollment.
 70% of our student that are in need have computer and internet access

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Content of professional development (PD) opportunities - culturally responsive practices Training for school staff on strategies to engage students and families in addressing students' social- emotional health and academic needs Each month, the Cottonwood School held a training and modeling of an SEL concept during our all- staff meeting and at each board meeting.
-Our SELF-Talk newsletter was sent to all staff and families with a monthly SELF challenge, 7 Mindsets for students' grade span specific, and our Mindset Marvel of the week.
-80% of the Staff is trained on strategies to engage students and families in addressing students' social-emotional health academic needs students College Career Ready as indicated by the Readiness Preparation matrix 6.54% (28 students) have participated in at least 1 College Career Readiness Preparation 70% of graduating students College Career Ready as indicated by the Readiness Preparation matrix students completing a College Career Readiness Preparation pathway 9 students have completed a pathway as of 5/2021 At this time we do not have any students that have completed a pathway However, we had 25 students complete the a-g pathway.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Content of professional development (PD) opportunities - culturally responsive practices Training for school staff on strategies to engage students and families in addressing students' social-emotional health and academic needs Each month, the Cottonwood School held a training and modeling of an SEL concept during our all- staff meeting and at each board meeting.
+Our SELF-Talk newsletter was sent weekly to all staff and families with a monthly SELF challenge, 7 Mindsets for students' grade span specific, and our Mindset Marvel of the week.
+The Cottonwood School has continued to hold monthly training and modeling of an SEL concept at each all-staff meeting and at each board meeting and have added our monthly directors meeting.
+Our SELF-Talk newsletter is sent weekly to all staff and families with a monthly SELF challenge, 7 Mindsets for students' grade span specific, and our Mindset Marvel of the week.
+80% of the Staff is trained on strategies to engage students and families in addressing students' social-emotional health academic needs students College Career Ready as indicated by the Readiness Preparation matrix 6.54% (28 students) have participated in at least 1 College Career Readiness Preparation We had 25 students complete at least one pathway for our CTE program, and 100% of our graduates participated in at least one CTE course.
+70% of graduating students College Career Ready as indicated by the Readiness Preparation matrix students completing a College Career Readiness Preparation pathway 9 students have completed a pathway as of 5/2021 At this time we do not have any students that have completed a pathway However, we had 25 students complete the a-g pathway.
+23 of our graduates completed the a-g course requirements.
+Additionally, 100% of our seniors participated in at least one core a-g class.
 70% of High school students complete a pathway